Protest in Muzaffarabad against Indian Army Chief’s remarks

-MUZAFFARABAD : A protest demonstration was held in Muzaffarabad, today, under the auspices of Pasban-e-Hurriyat Jammu and Kashmir against the threatening remarks of the Indian Army Chief about Pakistan.
+A protest demonstration was held in Muzaffarabad, today, under the auspices of Pasban-e-Hurriyat Jammu and Kashmir against the threatening remarks of the Indian Army Chief about Pakis-

 Hundreds of people participated in the protest demonstration, who were holding banners and placards inscribed with anti-India slogans.
 They also raised high-pitched slogans against the Indian Prime Minister and the Army Chief.